Virginia Conventions: First through fourth Revolutionary conventions

 Between conventions in April 1775, Randolph, who was both the Speaker of the House of Burgesses and President of the Virginia Conventions, negotiated with Lord Dunmore for gunpowder removed from the Williamsburg arsenal to HMS Magdalen during the Gunpowder Incident, which was a confrontation between the Governor's forces and Virginia militia, led by Patrick Henry.
 The House of Burgesses was called back by Lord Dunmore one last time in June 1775 to address British Prime Minister Lord North's Conciliatory Resolution.
 Randolph, who was a delegate to the Continental Congress, returned to Williamsburg to take his place as Speaker.
 Randolph indicated that the resolution had not been sent to the Congress (it had instead been sent to each colony individually in an attempt to divide them and bypass the Continental Congress).
 The House of Burgesses rejected the proposal, which was also later rejected by the Continental Congress.

-The Third Convention met on July 17, 1775, also at St. John's Church, after Lord Dunmore had fled the capital (following the rejection of North's resolution) and taken refuge on a British warship.
+The Third Convention met on July 17, 1775, also at St. John's Church, after Lord Dunmore had fled the capital (following the rejection of North's resolution) and taken refuge on HMS Fowey.
 Peyton Randolph continued to serve as the President of the convention.
 The convention created a Committee of Safety to govern as an executive body in the absence of the royal governor (Dunmore).
 Members of the committee were Edmund Pendleton, George Mason, John Page, Richard Bland, Thomas Ludwell Lee, Paul Carrington, Dudley Digges, William Cabell, Carter Braxton, James Mercer, and John Tabb.
 The convention also divided Virginia into 16 military districts and resolved to raise regular regiments.
 The convention ended August 26, 1775, while the Committee of Safety would continue to meet and govern between Convention sessions.

 On November 7, 1775 in Dunmore's Proclamation, Lord Dunmore instituted martial law and offered freedom to enslaved persons who joined the British army.
 The Royal Ethiopian Regiment was organized.

 The Fourth Convention in Williamsburg met in December 1775 following November's declaration that the colony was in revolt by Lord Dunmore and fighting between his royal forces and militia forces in the Hampton Roads area.
 Edmund Pendleton served as President of the convention, succeeding Peyton Randolph who had died in October 1775.
 The Convention declared that Virginians were ready to defend themselves "against every species of despotism."
 The convention passed another ordinance to raise additional troops.

 Back in Britain, in December 1775, the King's Proclamation of Rebellion had declared the colonies outside his protection, but throughout the first four Virginia Conventions, there was no adopted expression in favor of independence from the British Empire.